Alireza-Kafashha/Alireza-Kafashha/README.md

 ## 🌟 Get in Touch

 I’d love to connect with fellow professionals and enthusiasts.
-Reach out to me via [email](mailto:alireza.kafashha2003@gmail.com) or [LinkedIn](https://www.linkedin.com/in/alireza-kafashha) if you have any questions or collaboration opportunities!
+Reach out to me via [email](mailto:alireza.kafashha2003@gmail.com) or the LinkedIn logo above if you have any questions or collaboration opportunities!

 ---